 The approximate locations of all the borings, test pits, and cone penetration tests are included on the Geotechnical Map (Sheets 1 through 3).
-Exploratory boring, test pit, and cone penetration test logs are presented in Appendix B and laboratory test results are included in Appendix C. A current site plan was recently provided, which depicts an approximately 100-acre reduction in size of the overall project development.
-Based on our review of the updated site plan prepared by Hunsaker & Associates (2021), the proposed industrial and mixed-use development of the subject site includes the development of 11 planning areas for mixed-use development including a hotel, retail buildings, multi-tenant commercial buildings, commercial buildings and retail/business park lots.
+Exploratory boring, test pit, and cone penetration test logs are presented in Appendix B and laboratory test results are included in Appendix C. Based on our review of the updated site plan prepared by Architects Orange (2019), the proposed industrial and mixed-use development of the subject site includes the construction of approximately 20 industrial buildings with footprints up to approximately 1,700,000 square feet (sf) and several lots for mixed-use development including a hotel, retail buildings, multi-tenant commercial buildings, commercial buildings and retail/business park lots.
 In addition, it is our understanding that site development will include the construction of underground utilities, streets, parking areas, open space, conservation areas and water quality basins.

 Maximum design cuts and fills are anticipated to be on the order of approximately 60 and 35 feet, respectively.
-Additionally, the maximum design cut, and fill slope heights are both anticipated to be on the order of approximately 75 feet.
+Additionally, the maximum design cut and fill slope heights are both anticipated to be on the order of approximately 90 feet.